2018–19 Abilene Christian Wildcats men's basketball team

-The 2018–19 Abilene Christian Wildcats men's basketball team represents Abilene Christian University during the 2018–19 NCAA Division I men's basketball season.
-The Wildcats are led by eighth-year head coach Joe Golding and play their home games at the Moody Coliseum in Abilene, Texas as members of the Southland Conference.
-They finished the season 27-7, 14-4 to finish in 2nd place.
+The 2018–19 Abilene Christian Wildcats men's basketball team represented Abilene Christian University during the 2018–19 NCAA Division I men's basketball season.
+The Wildcats were led by eighth-year head coach Joe Golding and played their home games at the Moody Coliseum in Abilene, Texas as members of the Southland Conference.
+They finished the season 27–7, 14–4 in Southland play, to finish in second place.
 In the Southland tournament, they defeated Southeastern Louisiana in the semifinals before beating New Orleans in the final to win the Southland tournament.
-As a result, they received a automatic bid to the NCAA Tournament where they lost in the first round to Kentucky.
+As a result, they received an automatic bid to the NCAA tournament, where they lost in the first round to Kentucky.

 Previous season

-The Wildcats finished the 2017–18 season 16–16, 8–10 in Southland play to finish in a three-way tie for eighth place.
+The Wildcats finished the 2017–18 season 16–16, 8–10 in Southland play, to finish in a three-way tie for eighth place.
 They failed to qualify for the Southland tournament.
 They received an invitation to the CollegeInsider.com Tournament where they lost in the first round to Drake.